Building the Microsoft Renewal Negotiation Team

 To illustrate, here are some examples of negotiation team dynamics in action:

-- Example 3: Divide-and-Conquer Attempt โ In a negotiation with a financial services company, Microsoft noticed that the customerโs cloud architect was enthusiastic about Azure and wanted more Azure services, whereas the procurement lead focused on cost savings.
+- Example 3: Divide-and-Conquer Attempt โ During a negotiation with a financial services company, Microsoft observed that the customerโs cloud architect was enthusiastic about Azure and sought additional Azure services, whereas the procurement lead focused on cost savings.
 Sensing an opening, Microsoftโs account manager invited the cloud architect to โtechnical roadmapโ meetings, showcasing advanced Azure solutions (and subtly encouraging him to lobby internally for a larger Azure commitment).
 Simultaneously, the Microsoft salesperson talked to the procurement person about โcompetitive pricingโ but implied that big discounts might not be justified unless the company invested more in Azure.
-The customer nearly fell for this divide-and-conquer tactic, with IT pushing for more Azure and procurement resisting.
-Fortunately, the executive sponsor got wind of the separate conversations and immediately enforced a rule: all communication goes through the core team meetings.
-They had an internal talk aligning that while Azure was of interest, any decisions would factor in cost/value, and they presented a unified stance thereafter.
+The customer nearly fell for this divide-and-conquer tactic, with IT pushing for more Azure and procurement resisting the move.
+Fortunately, the executive sponsor became aware of the separate conversations and immediately enforced a rule: all communication must go through the core team meetings.
+They had an internal discussion aligning with the fact that while Azure was of interest, any decisions would factor in cost/value, and they presented a unified stance thereafter.
 The result: the company agreed to a moderate Azure commitment that made technical and financial sense, and Microsoft had to negotiate on pricing without internal allies to skew the deal.
 This highlights why presenting a unified front is critical โ once the team closed ranks, Microsoft had to deal with them on their terms.

-Each example reinforces lessons: the first shows the power of early and broad team prep; the second warns to include legal (and presumably all stakeholders) in time; the third dramatically shows how internal unity thwarts vendor tactics.
+Each example reinforces key lessons: the first illustrates the power of early and broad team preparation; the second cautions against excluding legal (and presumably all stakeholders) promptly; the third dramatically demonstrates how internal unity can thwart vendor tactics.

-Large Microsoft deals are as much about managing your own organization as managing Microsoft.
+Large Microsoft deals are as much about managing your organization as managing Microsoft.

 Read How to Evaluate a Microsoft Renewal Proposal.